purton-tech/cloak/www/content/blog/rust-on-nails/index.md

 Sometimes you need to enhance server side generated HTML.
 There are many ways to do this for example [Stimulus](https://stimulus.hotwired.dev/), which I've used on multiple projects.

-However all modern browser come with web components built in and as they are pretty simple to use it makes sense to implment client side enhancement using this technology.
+However all modern browser come with web components built in and as they are pretty simple to use it makes sense to implement client side enhancement using this technology.

 An example of a very simple component create the following in `app/src/asset-pipelibne/components/hello_world.ts`.